moritz-wundke/Boost-for-Android/README.md

 | r18b from the [official android repository](http://developer.android.com).                |   |   |   |   |   |   |   | x | x |
 | r19 from the [official android repository](http://developer.android.com).                 |   |   |   |   |   |   |   |   | x |

+For NDK from r4 to r10, GCC with gnustl_static runtime library is used, only ARM architecture is supported.

+For NDK from r16 to r18b, clang with c++_static runtime library is used, all architectures are supported.

+For NDK from r19 and up, clang with c++_shared runtime library is used, all architectures are supported.

 # Quick Start

 ## Dependencies

  * NDK ([official](http://developer.android.com) or [customized by CrystaX](http://www.crystax.net/android/ndk.php))
  * GNU Make
+ * autoconf, automake, libtool, pkg-config

 ## Usage